basher/Parcel-Sass-Modules/README.md

 - `yarn storybook` - Launches Storybook/HTML.
 Run this in a separate terminal instance from Parcel.

 ### Dev dependencies
-- Parcel's [default Babel presets](https://parceljs.org/languages/javascript/#default-presets)are sufficient.
+- Parcel's [default Babel presets](https://parceljs.org/languages/javascript/#default-presets) are sufficient.
 There's no need for a `.babelrc`.
 - Sass compilation is done automatically.
 If Parcel sees Sass files in the project, it automatically installs `@parcel/transformer-sass`.
 - There is no need to install `postcss` or `autoprefixer`.
 - Storybook needs `babel-loader`.